The worth of nutrition: responsible eating

 This reality reminds us to be grateful for the nutritious food and safe water we have.

-Using these resources wisely, not wasting them and consuming only what we need is a simple way to honor their value.
+Using these resources wisely, avoiding waste, and consuming only what we need is a simple way to honor their value.

 Whenever possible, reaching out to those in need not only helps others but also deepens our understanding of the true worth of nutrition and the importance of mindful eating.